When she isn't in the kitchen or listening to music, Kaili loves to be in the garden with all the living things that call it home.

 Copper is everywhere – in our homes, gadgets, cooking utensils and decorative objects.
 It is thought that copper was the first metal to be actively mined by man, perhaps as early as seven to ten thousand years ago.

 From its earliest use in tools and weapons and down through the ages, copper has increasingly become an indispensable metal due to its conductive, antimicrobial and biostatic properties.
-All of these things are important to the health of the soil and the health of your plants and flowers.
+These unique properties of copper contribute to the health of the soil and the health of your plants and flowers.

 Copper Garden Tools